reduxjs/redux/docs/Troubleshooting.md

 If you’re somewhere deep in the component hierarchy, it is cumbersome to pass the store down manually.
 This is why [react-redux](https://github.com/gaearon/react-redux) lets you use a `connect` [higher-order component](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) that will, apart from subscribing you to a Redux store, inject `dispatch` into your component’s props.

-The fixed code will look like this:
+The fixed code looks like this:

 ```js
 import { Component } from 'react';